-Last week, I spoke with a potential client whose company had experienced a dramatic spike in ergonomics-related injury claims over the past year, again resulting in 100’s of thousands of dollars in losses.
-It seems that some major changes on the company’s horizon were not sitting well with employees, contributing to an atmosphere of discontent.
+Then a potential client shared her story of a dramatic spike in ergonomics-related injury claims over the past year at her company, resulting in 100’s of thousands of dollars in losses.
+She attributed it to a growing atmosphere of discontent at her company.

-An underlying theme to both stories was that the injuries might not be real, or at least not as bad as the claims were making them out to be, which dredges up the age-old debate surrounding ergonomics-related injuries:
+The underlying theme to both stories is that the injuries might not be real, or at least not as bad as the claims were making them out to be:

 There’s absolute, indisputable evidence that certain physical risk factors can and regularly do cause or contribute to discomfort, pain and injury.
-There’s also no doubt that some injury claims have their roots primarily in discontent.
+There’s also ample evidence that psychosocial factors can play a role, and some injury claims may have their roots in discontent.

 So, what’s an employer to do?